daniel-munro/rat-twas-hub/jekyll_base/about.md

 ## Predictive models and weights.

 <!-- The predictive models and weight used for all analyses are listed in the [MODELS](/models/){: .border} page and available for download through the [FUSION](http://gusevlab.org/projects/fusion/) web-site.
 Genotypes are restricted to common, well-imputed HapMap3 SNPs that satisfied standard quality-control thresholds on missingness and hardy-weinberg equilibrium.
 Typically, gene expression was analyzed with covariates for sex, age, genetic ancestry, and multiple gene expression PCs (specific panel details are presented on the main FUSION web-site). *Note: for analyses of gene expression in tumors local copy number alterations were not modelled, we are evaluating  the best way to adjust for somatic events so these weights may be updated*. -->
-The predictive models for all analyses were generated using the default [Pantry (Pan-transcriptome phenotyping) pipeline](https://github.com/daniel-munro/Pantry).
-Weights were generated from gene expression and multiple gene expression and genotype PCs as covariates.
+The predictive models for all analyses were generated using the default [Pantry (Pan-transcriptomic phenotyping) pipeline](https://github.com/PejLab/Pantry).
+Weights were generated from RNA phenotypes and multiple RNA phenotype PCs and genotype PCs as covariates.

 ## Interpretation of low significance models.